EJones621/Olympic_Analysis/README.md

-# Olympic Analysis
+# Olympic Games Medal Count Analysis

 ## Team
 The team consists of the following 4 members: Alex Glickman, Ethan Jones, Matt Ansaldi and Cecily Martin

 ## Selected Topic
 An Olympic data analysis is being conducted on 120 years of Olympic history.
-Specifically, data on athletes and medal results will be analyzed from Athens 1896 to Rio 2016 to explore whether a country’s GDP and population size have an impact on a country’s Olympic medal counts.
+Specifically, data on athletes and medal results will be analyzed from Athens 1896 to Rio 2016 to explore whether a country’s GDP, population and team size have an impact on a country’s Olympic medal counts.

 ## Reason Why Topic was Selected
 We're all interested in sports.